yashwant-dangi/chatomatic/info.md

 - [ ] Add authentication
 - [ ] option to add emoji on message
 - [ ] time optimization, calcualte time string at the time of fetching to boost performance
+- [ ] Add ELK stack in backend to analyze the request and analyze data